Mummanajagadeesh/Mummanajagadeesh/README.md

 **Tools:** Verilog | Icarus Verilog | ModelSim | GTKWave

+> RISC-V and MIPS each have three designs and use their own benchmark programs, which are common across all 3 designs

 * Implemented **three 32-bit MIPS processors**:

   * **Single-Cycle:** CPI = **1.0**, PC increments by **+4** each cycle.